Optimum Noise Mechanism for Differentially Private Queries in Discrete Finite Sets: Numerical Results

 Let $F_{\eta}(\eta)$ denote the cumulative distribution function of $\eta$; then the distribution of $\tilde{{q}}$ in terms of the distribution of $\eta$ after clamping is as follows:

 From \eqref{eq:Noise_PMF_Clamp} one can compute the $(\epsilon, \delta)$ privacy curve using~\eqref{Eq:PrivacyLoss},~\eqref{eq:epsilon_delta_relation} and~\eqref{eq:Noise_PMF_Clamp}.
-After clamping the $(\epsilon,\delta)$ guarantees provided by the said DP mechanisms are different from the ones calculated for $n=+\infty$ as shown in Fig.~\ref{fig:ClampingEffect}, which are plotted for the same MSE = 3.38.
-From the figure it is clear that clamping increases $\delta$ for the same $\epsilon$ budget, and this effect is particularly pronounced in the case of the Gaussian mechanism.
-Hence, it is not advisable to use the infinite support based noise mechanisms, such as discrete geometric and discrete Gaussian, in tandem with clamping operations to publish the discrete query response with finite support.
+After clamping the $(\epsilon,\delta)$ guarantees provided by the said DP mechanisms are different from the ones calculated for $n=+\infty$ as shown in Fig.~\ref{fig:ClampingEffect}, reported for the same MSE = 3.38.
+From the figure, it is clear that clamping increases $\delta$ for the same $\epsilon$ budget, and this effect is particularly pronounced in the case of the Gaussian mechanism.
+Hence, it is not advisable to use infinite support-based noise mechanisms, such as discrete geometric and discrete Gaussian, in tandem with clamping operations to publish the discrete query response with finite support.\footnote{{The clamped Geometric mechanism has only one predefined parameter, $\alpha$, from which one can choose, whereas we choose all probability masses, so we do not have a single distribution, but we define a class of optimal distributions as the output of the optimization problem.}}

-Next, we compare the performance of our proposed optimal noise mechanism with state of the art discrete noise mechanisms proposed in the literature.
-In particular, we consider the discrete geometric mechanism~\cite{Ghosh_Universal}, discrete Gaussian mechanism~\cite{canonne2021discrete}, and discrete count mechanism~\cite{sadeghi2020differentially}.
-For the purpose of comparisons, we modify the MILP to the problem of minimizing $\delta$ with error rate $\rho$ as a constraint (see Remark~\ref{Rem:MILP}) and solve the MILP numerically using Gurobi solver.
-For a fair comparison, we consider the measure of errors, viz., error rate (ER) and mean square error (MSE), and respective parameters of the noise mechanisms viz., $\alpha$ in~\cite{Ghosh_Universal}, $\sigma^2$ in~\cite{canonne2021discrete}, and $\rho$ in~\cite{sadeghi2020differentially}, appropriately; the results are shown in Fig.~\ref{Fig:Comparisons}.
+Next, we now test the modified MILP problem \eqref{eq:MILP_obj2} of minimizing $\delta$, constraining the error rate $\rho = \rho^{ER}$ and solve the MILP numerically using Gurobi as the solver.
+For a fair comparison, we consider the measure of errors vs. the ER and MSE, and respective parameters of the noise mechanisms viz., $\alpha$ in~\cite{Ghosh_Universal}, $\sigma^2$ in~\cite{canonne2021discrete}, $\beta'$ in~\cite{Adams2013Gumbel}\footnote{{To realize the classical exponential mechanism based DP~\cite{McSherry2007Mech}, we utilize the addition of $Gumbel(\epsilon,\beta')$ distribution to the query inputs~\cite{Adams2013Gumbel}, where $\beta'$ is a parameter.}}, and $\rho$ in~\cite{sadeghi2020differentially,Ravi2022Diff}; the results are shown in Fig.~\ref{Fig:Comparisons}.